Friday, December 18, 2015

 When you take your pill continuously however, you only take the hormone pills, and you skip the inactive pills, meaning you also skip your period.
 You can continue to take the hormone pills for as long as you like.

-Some women like to take the hormone pills for a few months at a time, and then take the inactive pills to get a period, before going back to the hormone pills.
+Some people like to take the hormone pills for a few months at a time, and then take the inactive pills to get a period, before going back to the hormone pills.

 It’s up to you to decide how you want to take your pill.